GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/1970-01-01-24-7-smart-booking-portal.md

 > - My clients always pick the small dog services while the dog is actually large
 > - I'm not accepting new clients anymore, only existing clients
 > - I don't want my clients have the wrong expectation that they have the time and date booked
-> - mobile grooming specific, I don't want to drive all around the city, I cannot have my client pick the date, I have to do it on my own with the best route
+> - <mobile grooming specific> I don't want to drive all around the city, I cannot have my client pick the date, I have to do it on my own with the best route

 At MoeGo, we've build the 24/7 Smart Online Booking to solve all these problems above.